How Do I Bill Customers to Get Paid?

 A System for Billing Customers

-You can enter the invoices when you do the work or deliver the product, and enter payments as they come in.
+Then you need to enter invoices when you do the work or deliver the product and enter payments as they come in.
 But you must keep up with this paperwork to keep track of accounts receivable (amounts owed).
 An accounts receivable aging report is your tool for deciding on a billing strategy for customers.

 Sending out Bills